francisengelmann/FabScan100/README.md

 Installation
 ===========

-Install Qt Creator from http://qt-project.org/downloads Make sure you have OpenGL installed.
+Install "Qt Creator" and "Qt Libraries Qt 4.8" from http://qt-project.org/downloads.
+Make sure you have OpenGL installed.
 Preinstalled on Ubuntu, Mac.
 What about Windows?

 Mac OS X 10.8.1 with XCode 4.5 installed